-- User-mode processes layered over the native NT executive services to enable NT to run programs developed for other operating systems. - NT uses the Win32 subsystem as the main operating environment; Win32 is used to start all processes.
-It also provides all the keyboard, mouse and graphical display capabilities. - MS-DOG environment is provided by a Win32 application called the virtual dos machine (VDM), a user-mode process that is paged and dispatched like any other NT thread. - 16-Bit Windows Environment: - Provided by a VDM that incorporates Windows on Windows - Provides the Windows 3.1 kernel routines and stub routings for window manager and GDI functions. - The POSIX subsystem is designed to run POSIX applications following the POSIX.1 standard which is based on the UNIX model.
+- User-mode processes layered over the native NT executive services to enable NT to run programs developed for other operating systems. - NT uses the Win32 subsystem as the main operating environment - Win32 is used to start all processes. - Also provides all the keyboard, mouse and graphical display capabilities. - MS-DOS environment is provided by a Win32 application called the virtual dos machine (VDM), a user-mode process that is paged and dispatched like any other NT thread. - Uses virtual 8086 mode, so not 100% compatible - 16-Bit Windows Environment: - Provided by a VDM that incorporates Windows on Windows - Provides the Windows 3.1 kernel routines and stub routings for window manager and GDI functions. - The POSIX subsystem is designed to run POSIX applications following the POSIX.1 standard which is based on the UNIX model.